 - 1930 – Uruguay

-The FIFA World Cup finals are the finale of the tournament, and the winners are crowned the World Cup title holders for four whole years until another team wins.
+The FIFA World Cup finals are the tournament finale, and the winners have crowned the World Cup title holders for four whole years until another team wins.
 With such a large and prestigious tournament, oddsmakers and sportsbooks offer plenty of betting opportunities and FIFA World Cup betting odds on each match throughout the month-long event.

-But first, let’s look at some popular FIFA World Cup betting options, and where we can place our wagers for the 2022 World Cup.
+But first, let’s look at some popular FIFA World Cup betting options and where we can place our wagers for the 2026 World Cup.

 Popular FIFA World Cup Betting Options